HOW DO I?

 Monterey County Recycling Services (MCRS) is comprised of a team who manage a well-rounded set of programs that support Monterey County residents, businesses and visitors’ efforts to divert waste from landfills to preserve Monterey County’s unique, beautiful ecosystem from the beaches bordering the Monterey Bay Sanctuary to the abundant agricultural fields across the Salinas Valley from the harmful impacts of improper disposal of waste.

-Please select one of the following sections to find out more information:
+Select one of the following to find out more information:

 Special Events Waste

 Policy & Legislation

 Reusable bag Ordinance